numpy/numpy/doc/neps/nep-0018-array-function-protocol.rst

     Just like the case for builtin special methods like ``__add__``, properly written ``__array_function__`` methods should always return
     ``NotImplemented`` when an unknown type is encountered.
-Otherwise, it will be impossible to correctly overrides NumPy functions from another object if the operation also includes one of your objects.
+Otherwise, it will be impossible to correctly override NumPy functions from another object if the operation also includes one of your objects.

 Defaulting to NumPy's implementation